 Since starting A.CRE, Michael and I have fielded email after email requesting a more structured real estate financial modeling training program on the site.

 So about a year ago we set out to provide a solution, and today we’re excited to share it with you – The A.CRE Real Estate Financial Modeling Accelerator.
 The Accelerator is a series of 16 case-based courses, with all new content exclusive to Accelerator members, that prioritizes the right information in the ideal order.

-What is the Accelerator?
+What is the Real Estate Financial Modeling Accelerator?

-To those with limited real estate financial modeling skills looking to model their own deals, transition to a completely different role in CRE, or land their first job in industry.
+- Those with limited real estate financial modeling skills looking to model their own deals, transition to a completely different role in CRE, or land their first job in industry.

 Accelerator – More Than Just Real Estate Financial Modeling Courses